kosmickroma/DeepFin/README.md

 - **Dedup key** is `listing_url`.
 Records without a URL (rare) are inserted with `ON CONFLICT DO NOTHING` to avoid duplicates.
 - **Redfin ToS**: This tool is for private internal use only.
-Do not resell or redistribute data pulled by this crawler.
-The lot-ledger project and this crawler are internal tools for a single real estate acquisition team.
+Do not resell or redistribute data pulled by this collector.
+The lot-ledger project and this collector are internal tools for a single real estate acquisition team.
 - **350 per cell cap**: Redfin returns at most 350 results per cell request.
 Cells in very dense condo areas may be undersampled.
 Shrink `--active-cell` to `0.002` if you suspect truncation.